Jonnie Irwin

-Jonathan James Irwin (born 18 November 1973) is an English television presenter, writer, lecturer, business and property expert.
+Jonathan James Irwin (18 November 1973 – 2 February 2024) was an English television presenter, writer, lecturer, businessman, and property expert.
+He was best known for presenting the Channel 4 lifestyle programme A Place in the Sun between 2004 and 2021, as well as the BBC daytime programme Escape to the Country between 2010 and 2023.

 Early life

-Irwin grew up on a small farm in the village of Bitteswell, Leicestershire.
-Irwin was educated at Lutterworth Grammar School and Community College.
+Irwin was born on 18 November 1973 in Rugby, Warwickshire, to Avie (née Orr) and James Irwin, a property developer.
+He grew up on a small farm in the village of Bitteswell, Leicestershire.
+He was educated at Lutterworth Grammar School and Community College.
 He obtained a degree from Birmingham City University in estate management.
+Irwin's father was Irish.